Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 Dogs are welcome on leash.

 LOCAL TIP!
 For the past few years, a mama moose and her baby have made this trail their home.
-Hiking Colorado winter months shouldn’t be an issue.
-However, any time you see wild animals in their home, step away.
-For moose, be very quiet.
+Colorado winter hikes in this area shouldn’t be an issue.
+However, any time you see wild animals in their home, step away. *For moose, be very quiet.
 They have poor eyesight but excellent hearing.

-This area of Colorado is superb for hiking Colorado winter months.
+This entire area has some of the best winter hikes in Colorado.
 Check out our other favorite snowshoe hikes near Colorado Springs.
 I’m particularly partial to Pancake Rocks because of the steep uphill hike the first bit of the trail.
 It’s a great trail to get warm right away!

 110 reserve | Woodland Park